JERUSALEM – A Place of Meeting

 if I do not set Jerusalem above my highest joy!”

 How can a city be above one’s “highest joy”?
-The reason is one that gives no credit to man, it is only because it is the City of God, the place that He chose as His dwelling place in the earth.
-It is the place where the supreme sacrifice was paid, and where Messiah’s blood was spilled.
-Where God raised him from the grave and where he will return to reign over all the earth.
-In that day there will be great rejoicing, as Isaiah foretold:
+The reason is one that gives no credit to man, it is only because it is the City of God, the place that He chose as His dwelling place in the earth and the place He will fully redeem.

 “Hark, your watchmen lift up their voice, together they sing for joy; for eye to eye they see the return of the Lord to Zion.
 Break forth together into singing, you waste places of Jerusalem; for the Lord has comforted his people, He has redeemed Jerusalem.”